Ask AI

 Therapeutic procedures

-Intrathecal antibiotics: as per IDSA 2004 guidelines, Consider administering intrathecal vancomycin in patients not responding to parenteral antibiotics.
+Intrathecal antibiotics: as per IDSA 2004 guidelines, consider administering intrathecal vancomycin in patients not responding to parenteral antibiotics.

 C